The Localism Act 2011 enables communities to prepare a neighbourhood development plan (NDP) for a defined area, known as the neighbourhood area.

 Once an NDP is 'made' (adopted), it will form part of our development plan and will be used in future planning decisions for that neighbourhood area.

 Detailed information on each of the neighbourhood plans which are moving forward within the borough are available on our website.

 You can also download a map of the neighbourhood plans currently in progress:

 Roles and responsibilities

-Information on the roles and responsibilities of ourselves and the qualifying body and support that is available can also be found on our neighbourhood planning tools and support page.
+Information on the roles and responsibilities of ourselves and the qualifying body and support that is available can also be found on our planning policy pages.